 The number of formal bail applications in the High Courts decreased remarkably by 41% from 56 to 33.
 The reason for this decrease could mainly be attributed to the increase in bail applications in the lower courts before the cases are transferred to the High Courts.
 The number of appeals received and finalised decreased by 9%, from 2 439 to 2 225 appeal cases finalised.

 Specialist high courts

 The following specialist high courts exercise national jurisdiction:

-- Labour Court and Labour Appeal Court in Braamfontein, Gauteng adjudicate over labour disputes and hear labour appeals, respectively;
+- the Labour Court and Labour Appeal Court in Braamfontein, Gauteng adjudicate over labour disputes and hear labour appeals, respectively;

-- Land Claims Court, in Randburg, Gauteng hears matters on the restitution of land rights that people lost after 1913 as a result of racially discriminatory land laws;
+- the Land Claims Court, in Randburg, Gauteng hears matters on the restitution of land rights that people lost after 1913 as a result of racially discriminatory land laws;

 Circuit local divisions (periodical courts)